A topic from the subject of Biochemistry in Chemistry.

 The chemical aspects of cellular signaling are concerned with the structure and function of the molecules involved in this process.
 These molecules include:

 The chemical aspects of cellular signaling are essential for understanding how cells communicate with each other and how they respond to their environment.
-This knowledge is important in a wide range of fields, including cell biology, developmental biology, and medicine.
+This knowledge is crucial in a wide range of fields, including cell biology, developmental biology, immunology, and medicine.
+Dysregulation of cellular signaling is implicated in many diseases, including cancer and diabetes.

 Key Points